mate71pl/mmrelaynode/README.md

 ## MMRELAYNODE
-### A dockerized relay between Meshtastic and Matrix with native Meshtastic node connected via MQTT and the meshtastic node is virtualized too.
+### A Dockerized Relay for Meshtastic and Matrix featuring an Integrated Virtual Meshtastic Node communicating via MQTT

-The repository uses firmware built based on [https://github.com/meshtastic/firmware](https://github.com/meshtastic/firmware).
+This project utilizes a virtual node built using [Meshtastic firmware](https://github.com/meshtastic/firmware).
+It emulates the capabilities of a physical device, facilitating direct communication with a conventional mesh network through the firmware's built-in MQTT functionality.

-Relay operation is implemented using the **Meshtastic <=> Matrix Relay** [https://github.com/geoffwhittington/meshtastic-matrix-relay](https://github.com/geoffwhittington/meshtastic-matrix-relay).
+The relay's functionality is facilitated by the [Meshtastic <=> Matrix Relay](https://github.com/geoffwhittington/meshtastic-matrix-relay) project.

-Feel free to explore the **Meshtastic** project on their website: [https://meshtastic.org](https://meshtastic.org).
+Discover more about Meshtastic on their official site: [https://meshtastic.org](https://meshtastic.org).

 This project consists of two containers `mmrealynode-app` and `mmrelaynode-device`.

-First copy `docker-compose-sample.yaml` to `docker-compose.yaml` and customize it for your setup.
+Start by copying `docker-compose-sample.yaml` to `docker-compose.yaml` and tailor it to your needs.

-To build the containers:
+For container setup:

 ```
 git clone https://github.com/mate-dev/mmrelaynode.git